 In the past, women were advised to rest and take it easy when they became pregnant.
 Today however, there’s enough scientific research to support that exercise during pregnancy can provide a range of mental and physical benefits.
 Furthermore, a lack of activity in those critical nine months could potentially produce have an adverse effects for both mother and baby.
-Commonly associated conditions related to inactivity during pregnancy include: a general loss of fitness; exercise maternal weight gain; a higher risk of hypertension; and the possible development of varicose veins and deep vein thrombosis.
+Commonly associated conditions related to inactivity during pregnancy include: a general loss of fitness; maternal weight gain; a higher risk of hypertension; and the possible development of varicose veins and deep vein thrombosis.

-While there will are always risks associated with any form of exercise, particularly with pregnancy, the practice of yoga can yield many great benefits.
+While there will always be risks associated with any form of exercise, particularly with pregnancy, the practice of yoga can yield many great benefits.
 This ancient practice has long been used to improve both the body and mind.
 Certain asanas will be strictly off limits for a pregnant woman, but with a limitless choice of postures, modifications and transitions, a suitable routine can be found, regards of trimester.

 Nine months of pregnancy is a trying and testing time for a woman, both emotionally and physically.
 Practising yoga can infuse a sense of relaxation and comfort into the experience.
 There are also many health and wellbeing benefits to take advantage of: